-If the applicant for an executive hire vehicle has ever been cautioned or convicted by any authority of plying for hire, the Council may refuse to allow the applicant to have a vehicle licensed for executive hire.
+If the applicant for an executive hire vehicle has ever been cautioned or convicted of plying for hire, the Council may refuse to allow the applicant to have a vehicle licensed for executive hire.

 The Council closely monitors the use of executive hire vehicles, and such vehicles are not to be used as standard private hire vehicles.